-Bor parish pastors almost always managed the parish of Zaječar too, which is separated from Nis, founded in 1934, but the church built in 1929.
-Subsequently the sanctuary, the sacristy and the hall were added (but afterwards also destroyed).
-Before World War II there were permanent Catholic chaplains (Rikard Zajc, Ivan Maračić) and they took care of the worship and parish.
+Parish priests of Bor-based parish almost always manage the parish of Zaječar, which, separated from Niš-based parish, was founded in 1934 but the church was built in 1929.
+The sanctuary, the sacristy and the hall were added (but afterwards also destroyed) subsequently.
+Before the Second World War, there were permanent Catholic military priests (Rikard Zajc, Ivan Maračić) who took care of the worship and parish.

-The patron of the parish of Zaječar is St. Juraj the martyr, celebrated on April 23.
+St. Juraj the martyr is the patron saint of the parish in Zaječar.
+He is celebrated on April 23.

 The parish experienced its peak just before the war of the present day.
-There were many Catholics from Letnice in Zaječar, all of them men, singles, and often a hundred of them filled the church.
+There were numerous Catholics from Letnice in Zaječar then, all of them men, singles, and often a hundred of them filled the church.

 In addition to the Assumptionists, the parish has been run by the Salesians, Diocesan priests, and now members of the Neocatechumenal Way.

-Part of the parish apartment has long been occupied by foreign persons to the detriment of the parish and the priest.
+Part of the parish apartment has long been occupied by foreign people to the detriment of the parish and parish priest.

-School Sisters of St. Francis of Slovenia, based in Maribor, came to Serbia in 1932 and rapidly expanded their operations outside Belgrade too.
-Thus, in Paraćin they had a nursery and kindergarten (1937-1945), and for a while even a boarding school for girls in high school in Zaječar.
+School Sisters of St. Francis from Slovenia, based in Maribor, came to Serbia in 1932 and rapidly expanded their operations outside Belgrade too.
+Thus, they had a nursery and kindergarten (1937-1945) in Paraćin, and for a while even a boarding school for girls in grammar school in Zaječar.

-In 1941 they arrived in hospital in the Senj mine, and later moved to Bor, where they worked in several hospital departments: in surgery, infectious, children’s, in the lab.
-Unfortunately, when the last sister retired, due to the small number of new members, the sisters withdrew to Niš, and returned to Slovenia.
+In 1941, the Sisters arrived in hospitals in Senjski rudnik and later moved to Bor, where they worked in several hospital wards: surgical, infectious diseases, pediatric ward, in the lab.
+Unfortunately, when the last sister retired, due to few new members the sisters withdrew to Niš, i.e. returned to Slovenia.

 Parish priest: Rev.Marjan Lindić